andrinr/andrinr/README.md

 I'm a student at University of Zürich in computer and computational science.
 My areas of interest are:

 🎨 Creative coding with Java, Javascript, C++ and TouchDesigner
-🌐 Web devlopment using Svelte but also Vue and React
+🌐 Web development using Svelte but also Vue and React
 🤖 Data Science and Scientific Data Visualisation in Python
 👨‍💻 Software Development in Java and C++
 🖥️ High Performance computing using C++, CUDA, Fortran